soon-yau/upgpt/README.md

 ## News

-**[2023.12.09]** A follow-up paper has been published, the new model is 100x better in image quality.
-Check out the [project page](https://soon-yau.github.io/visconet/).
+**[2023.12.09]** A follow-up paper has been published, resulting in huge improvement in image quality, check out the [ViscoNet project page](https://soon-yau.github.io/visconet/).

 **[2023.09.25]** Selected for live demo at ICCV 2023 on Friday Oct 6th. https://iccv2023.thecvf.com/demos-111.php